thomas-boom/ConverterBot/README.md

 ![Swift](https://img.shields.io/badge/Swift-5.9-orange)
 ![License](https://img.shields.io/badge/License-MIT-blue)

 **ConvertBot** is a macOS Sonoma+ utility for converting video and audio files with a modern, user-friendly SwiftUI interface.
-It leverages **AVFoundation** for native file conversion and optionally supports **FFmpeg** for AVI file processing.
+It leverages **AVFoundation** for native file conversion and optionally supports **FFmpeg** for (currently only) AVI file processing.

 ---